ssylvia/mapMatrix/README.md

     - **portalURL**: Will be `http://www.arcgis.com` unless the group is listed under a organization or other portal.
     - **delay**: The time between each new map being loaded.
     - **loop**: If loop is true, the application will loop through the map in order.
 If false, the application will randomly display a map from the group.
-3. To modify these options, change the following code function init(){
+3. To modify these options, change the following code:

+    function init(){
         configOptions = {
             //Enter main title for application